 Don’t forget to clean up!

-Most people don’t think about cleaning up after the patio is built, says Lamb.
-“Most times contractors don’t add in finish grading, sodding, or seeding after they are done, typically because they don’t do that type of work.
+Lamb advises, “Most times contractors don’t add in finish grading, sodding, or seeding after they are done, typically because they don’t do that type of work.
 But you have to remember; there will be heavy equipment coming in and out of your backyard for a few days or weeks.
 Ask your contractor if they can handle this for you and add it into the price so you’re not surprised.”

 Lamb suggests hiring someone who knows exactly what they are doing and will warranty their work.
 “There is so much that can go wrong with a patio that paying the cheapest contractor you find is the worst idea.
 We have been called to come replace paver patios that have settled because the original builders didn’t know what they were doing–patios that were only months old.”